-To put a not so subtle point on it, you simply cannot plan for what you do not know, and what you do not know is a whole heck of a lot more than what you do know.
-You can’t improve the outcome by working harder to put things into even tighter, smaller, more organized boxes and over-analysing possible outcomes.
+To put a not so subtle point on it, you cannot plan for what you do not know, and what you do not know is a whole heck of a lot more than what you do know.
+You can’t improve the outcome by working harder to put things into even tighter, smaller, more organized boxes and over-analyzing possible outcomes.

 Fortunately, such a traditional Strategic Planning process seems to have run its course.
 If this is true, we need to shift the balance back towards an approach that is more appropriate to the conditions and circumstances we face.

 Great strategy comes from great thinking – not more planning.
-So far, organizations have actually been short-changing their future while only creating an illusion of being in control, which is not possible.
+So far, organizations have been short-changing their future while only creating an illusion of being in control, which is not possible.
 The more balanced and sensible thing to do is to put the majority of our effort, both physical and cerebral, into improving the Strategic Thinking process, not trying to lock down the perfect Strategic Plan that, at the end of the day, will only be as good as the thinking that goes into it anyway.

 These leaders understood the benefits of exploration and the limits of exploitation.
-They knew that planning for an unpredictable future can only ever be the second best approach to building an organization that constantly improves its ability to sense the future.
+They knew that planning for an unpredictable future can only ever be the second-best approach to building an organization that constantly improves its ability to sense the future.

 In Deep Smarts, Dorothy Leonard and Walter Swap filled in a bit more of the emerging puzzle as to why some leaders and organizations outperform others in making choices and strategic decisions.

-In some ways, it’s just common sense but the idea that a person’s strategic thinking ability is enhanced by the “experience repertoire” they bring with them was a revelation in clarity.
+In some ways, it’s just common sense.
+But the idea that a person’s strategic thinking ability is enhanced by the “experience repertoire” they bring with them was a revelation in clarity.
 It suggests that the greater the variety of experiences (not just work experience) a leader has is directly linked to the quality of the insight and thinking they bring to the table.

-But if improved strategic thinking ability is the key lever to unlocking an organization’s business performance potential and if a leader’s experience repertoire enhances that ability and sharpens it to a fine point, there must be a certain set of smarts that allow it to be activated.
+But if improved strategic thinking ability is the key lever to unlocking an organization’s business performance potential, and if a leader’s experience repertoire enhances that ability and sharpens it to a fine point, there must be a certain set of smarts that allow it to be activated.
 An intellectual catalyst, if you like.

 One of the things that sets the accomplished Strategic Thinker apart from the rest of us is the ability to gauge the sometimes subtle shifts in context and meaning that are the precursor to change and, therefore, emerging opportunity.
 This, in turn, helps the leader create the vivid image of the future that is necessary to galvanize change, overcome hurdles and shift an organization onto a new path.

-It is time for a major shift in the way leaders and their organizations go about the process of creating their business strategy.
+It is time for a major shift in the way leaders and their organizations go about creating their business strategy.
 This will require a new set of tools, techniques, practices and mindsets that are better suited to the world we live in – rather than the one we think we have before we are so rudely and dramatically inconvenienced by shocks to our system.